lyokha/nginx-haskell-module/aliases/README.md

 creates aliases for variables whose names contain unexpected characters (say, *@* or *-*) and thus fail to be parsed as variables in *complex value* expressions.

+All directives from this module do not require loading a Haskell library.

 ##### Build